-Linking micro- and macroevolution
+Linking ecology and evolution

 About me

-I am a biologist with a broad interest in the evolutionary drivers of phenotypic variation, species richness, and community assembly.
-I am particularly intrigued by the long-term evolutionary consequences of ecological and population-level processes.
-Besides research, I am passionate about bringing evolutionary biology and natural history closer to the public.
+Besides research, I am passionate about bringing biodiversity science closer to the public.
 To do this, I use a variety of tools such as art, blogging, talks, and interviews.
-Furthermore, teaching and mentoring are central components of my academic life.
-I have ample experience doing both and I am continuously taking advantage of training opportunities to become a better educator.
+Teaching and mentoring are also central components of my career.
+I have ample experience doing both and I regularly take advantage of training opportunities to become a better educator.